Quasimaps to moduli spaces of sheaves on a $K3$ surface: Reduced wall-crossing

-The cosection of the obstruction theory of the master space $MQ^{\epsilon_0}_{g,N}(M, \beta)$ (see \cite[Section 6.3]{N} for the definition of the master space) is constructed in the similar way as for $Q^{\epsilon}_{g,N}(M, \beta)$ - by viewing it as a relative moduli space of sheaves.
-In what follows, we use Kiem--Li's construction of reduced virtual fundamental classes via localisation by a cosection, see \cite{KiL}.
-Kiem--Li's classes can be seen as virtual fundamental classes associated to the reduced obstruction-theory complex $\BE_{\mathrm{red}}$, defined as the cone of the cosection,
+In what follows, we use Kiem--Li's construction of reduced virtual fundamental classes via the cosection localisation \cite{KiL}.
+By using the identification (\ref{idents}), we define

+to be the associated reduced virtual fundamental class.
+From now on, by a virtual fundamental class we always will mean a \textit{reduced} virtual fundamental class, except for $\beta=0$, since the standard virtual fundamental class does not vanish in this case.
+These classes can be seen as virtual fundamental classes associated to the reduced obstruction-theory complex $\BE^{\bullet}_{\mathrm{red}}$, defined as the cone of the cosection,

-However, showing that $\BE_{\mathrm{red}}$ really defines an obstruction theory is difficult.
-This is addressed in Appendix \ref{reduced}.
-We need the virtual localisation theorem for the proof of the wall-crossing formulas, we therefore refer to \cite{CKL} for the virtual localisation of Kiem--Li's reduced classes.
+However, we are unable to prove that $\BE_{\mathrm{red }}^{\bullet}$ defines an obstruction theory in full generality, cf. Proposition \ref{reduction}.
+Luckily, Kiem--Li's class is good enough for all purposes, e.g.\ see \cite{CKL} for the virtual torus localisation of Kiem--Li's reduced classes.